Symphony No. 28 (Haydn): Composition

-When Haydn wrote the work, he was about 33 years old and had been working since 1761 as Vice-Kapellmeister (assistant music director) at the court of the princely Esterhazy family, centered on their palaces in Vienna and Eisenstadt.
+When Haydn wrote the symphony, he was about 33 years old and had been working since 1761 as Vice-Kapellmeister (assistant music director) at the court of the princely Esterhazy family, centered on their palaces in Vienna and Eisenstadt.
 Haydn's job was to cover secular music, in particular the directorship of the house orchestra.
 At the time, his patron Prince, Nikolaus I, had not yet discovered his two main musical obsessions, firstly playing the baryton and later putting on opera productions, so Haydn was able to channel much of his time for composition into symphonies, which were appearing at a rate of about four per year (Jones 1989).
 Jones suggests that the premiere of the 28th Symphony took place at the Eisenstadt palace, in what is today called the Haydnsaal, before the Prince and his guests (who may have been outnumbered by the orchestra).
 The players were the ensemble of courtly employees, some of them eminent performers, who served as Haydn's laboratory as he continued to explore the potential of the classical symphony.

 The autograph of the work survives (though missing the final movement) and is kept in the University Library of Tübingen.
 Atop the first page, Haydn wrote: "Sinfonia / in nomine Domini/ dal Giuseppe Haydn 1765".
-The work was published by Bailleux in Paris in 1766-1767 (Wheelock 1982:40) as part of a set six symphonies, five of them by Haydn.
+The work was published by Bailleux in Paris in 1766–1767 (Wheelock 1982:40) as part of a set six symphonies, five of them by Haydn.